playbook black h

 • Working through a 90 Day Planner cycle

-• Linking behaviours to real leadership challenges
+• Applying behaviours to real leadership challenges

-• Using coaching conversations to refine application
+• Using coaching conversations to refine practice

 • Rehearsing and reviewing behaviours deliberately